antkrit/antkrit/pinned/ABOUT/index.md

 - diagrams, images, and supporting materials
 - ideas worth revisiting or refining later

 Think of it as a **living notebook**, not a polished publication.

-All raw articles and supplemental materials are public and can be found in [my repository](https://github.com/antkrit/antkrit/tree/main/posts)
+The blog is built as a static website and generated directly from a [Git repository](https://github.com/antkrit/antkrit/tree/main/posts).

 ---